Discovering...

 Pay in cash (MAD).
 Cards are accepted at official shops but not always at small stores.
 Airport kiosks accept both.

 If data does not work immediately, restart your phone.
-The APN settings should configure automatically.
+APN settings should configure automatically.
 If not, ask the staff to set them manually.

 eSIMs let you activate a Morocco data plan from your couch before departure.
 No passport registration, no shop visits, no physical SIM cards.
 The trade-off: data only, no local phone number, and higher per-GB cost.